St. James, Wynot and Brookey Bottom, Nebraska

 In 1907 the railroad came through and chose to place their depot a mile west of St. James and establish a new town called Wynot and consequently most of the town of St. James moved to the new town.

 Brookey Bottom, which is not on the map, is located a few miles northwest of St. James along the Missouri River off of Goat Island and a few miles northeast of the Old St. James.
+See update below from Dennis Schulte with more information on the location of Brookey Bottom.

 St. James, Nebraska History